One-fifth rule for severance pay in Germany

-Severance payments in Germany are fully taxable, and because they are often paid in a single lump sum, they can push employees into a much higher tax bracket.
-The one-fifth rule (Fünftelregelung) is a special tax mechanism that reduces this burden by spreading the tax calculation over five parts, even though the money is paid in one year.
-This article explains when the rules apply, how they changed in 2025, and what alternatives exist if to using the one-fifth rule in Germany.
+Severance payments in Germany are fully taxable, and employers usually pay them as a single lump sum, which can push employees into a much higher tax bracket.
+The one-fifth rule (Fünftelregelung) reduces this tax burden by spreading the tax calculation over five parts, even though the payment is made in one year.
+This article explains when the rule applies, how it changed in 2025, and what alternatives employees can use instead of the one-fifth rule in Germany.

 Why severance pay leads to high taxes